mrazomej/phd/src/chapter_02/section_06_discussion.md

 repression system by first determining the allosteric dissociation constants
-$K_A$ and $K_I$ from a single induction data set (O2 operator with binding energy $\Delta \varepsilon_{RA} = -13.9~k_BT$ and repressor copy number $R = 260$) and then using these values to make parameter-free predictions of the induction profiles for seventeen other strains where $\Delta \varepsilon_{RA}$ and $R$ were varied significantly (see ).
+$K_A$ and $K_I$ from a single induction data set (O2 operator with binding energy $\Delta \varepsilon_{RA} = -13.9~k_BT$ and repressor copy number $R = 260$), and then using these values to make parameter-free predictions of the induction profiles for seventeen other strains where $\Delta \varepsilon_{RA}$ and $R$ were varied significantly.
 We next measured the induction profiles of these seventeen strains using flow cytometry and found that our predictions consistently and accurately captured the primary features for each induction data set, as shown in [@Fig:ch2_fig05].
 Importantly, we find that fitting $K_A$ and $K_I$ to data from any other strain would have resulted in nearly identical predictions (see Chapter 4 for further details).
 This suggests that a few carefully chosen measurements can lead to a deep quantitative understanding of how simple regulatory systems work without requiring an extensive sampling of strains that span the parameter space.
 Moreover, the fact that we could consistently achieve reliable predictions after fitting only two free parameters stand in contrast to the common practice of fitting several free parameters simultaneously, which can nearly guarantee an acceptable fit provided that the model roughly resembles the system response, regardless of whether the details of the model are tied to any underlying molecular mechanism.

-Beyond observing changes in fold-change as a function of effector concentration, our application of the MWC model allows us to predict the values of explicitly the induction curves' key parameters, namely, the leakiness, saturation, dynamic range, $[EC_{50}]$, and the effective Hill coefficient (see ).
+Beyond observing changes in fold-change as a function of effector concentration, our application of the MWC model allows us to predict the values of explicitly the induction curves' key parameters, namely, the leakiness, saturation, dynamic range, $[EC_{50}]$, and the effective Hill coefficient.
 We are consistently able to accurately predict the leakiness, saturation, and dynamic range for each of the strains.
-For both the O1 and O2 data sets, our model also accurately predict the effective Hill coefficient and $[EC_{50}]$, though these predictions for O3 are noticeably less accurate.
+For both the O1 and O2 data sets, our model also accurately predicts the effective Hill coefficient and $[EC_{50}]$, though these predictions for O3 are noticeably less accurate.
 While performing a global fit for all model parameters marginally improves the prediction for O3 (see Chapter 4), we are still unable to predict the effective Hill coefficient or accurately